 Another bold insurrectionist, Cleveland Meredith, came from Colorado to Washington, armed with weapons and high potency edibles.
 “By his own admission, the defendant is a habitual user of marijuana and has a history of mental illness.”
 This statement comes from the government’s case for a pretrial hearing.

 Aymann Ismail, a reporter who covered the incident for Slate said, “When I was there in the riot, I saw aggressive instigators but also young people who were getting high, celebrating, and seemed to have no idea of what they’d done.”

 What common policies do protesters on the left and right have in common?

 Clearly protesters on both sides have diverse reasons behind their activities.
 Those on the far left want to get rid of police, while those involved in the Capitol insurrection included paramilitary groups and police.

 The left and right have some points in common, despite their differences.
 Superficially, they’re very different, but delving into the issue more deeply shows deep alienation, something relieved by drug use, only to come back with a vengeance.

-opposite end of the political spectrum, they stand for: police and prison reform, concern about the housing problem, end sex trafficking, stop the endless wars abroad, challenge the two party system and end the drug war.
+the opposite end of the political spectrum, they stand for: police and prison reform, concern about the housing problem, end sex trafficking, stop the endless wars abroad, challenge the two-party system and end the drug war.

 Another misunderstanding of these activists and their views is that we cannot have solve housing, homelessness problems or address police and prison reform until drug use in America goes down.
 Drug use is going up, not down, which will lead to worse public health, and more rioting and restlessness.